yext/analytics/README.md

 ```
 ### Additional Configuration
 #### Session Tracking
 Session tracking is now available for Chat, Pages, and Search.
 Yext uses a browser-based method (sessionStorage) to track this.
 By default, session tracking is **enabled** in **both** the US and EU environments.
-For users whose Yext accounts are located in the EU environment, this can be disabled by setting `sessionTrackingEnabled` to `false`.
+This can be disabled by setting `sessionTrackingEnabled` to `false`.

 When `sessionTrackingEnabled` is set to `true`, Analytics will automatically generate a ULID for `sessionId` and bind that ULID to events from the same browser session.
 Users may also provide their own `sessionId`, which takes precedence over the auto-generated ID by Analytics.
+[To read more about how we generate ULIDs, check out ulidx.](https://github.com/perry-mitchell/ulidx)

 #### Custom Events
 You can also send custom analytics events.
 ```ts